mykelalvis/FT/Traveller/WORKING/Mongoose/Castrobancla.md

 Each Ward has a Precinct.
 Precinct One, the central precinct from which Despatch communicates with all city units, is located in Big Hill Ward.

-Add the Effect of an Average (8+) Streetwise (SOC, 1D seconds) check to this roll to adjust it in the Travellers' favour, if necessary.
+Add the Effect of an Average (8+) Streetwise (SOC, 1D seconds) check to this roll to adjust it in the Travellers' favor, if necessary.

 Roll 2D:-